soujava/soujava-test-kit/gatling/readme.md

 REPORTS
 ========

+If you haven't read this section yet, chances are that you are not being able open the generate the HTML report, don't you worry, we got you covered.

-Jenkins introduced a security change that breaks Gatling reports display.
+Explanation: Jenkins introduced a security change that breaks Gatling reports display.
 You sadly have to disable it to get them back, see how-to:

 Open Jenkins CFG file: